MFR6340/theenglishextension.org/team.md

 **Sylvia Nadig**

 Sylvia is a lecturer at the Pedagogische Hochschule in Kanton Zug where she focuses on multilingual didactics and foreign language learning.
-She has been a visiting scholar at the Deakin University in Melbourne, Australia, and at the University of Washington in Seattle.
+She has been a visiting scholar at the Deakin University in Melbourne, Australia and at the University of Washington in Seattle.

-**Erin Marie Nordquist**

-Erin is a California credentialed secondary English teacher with a Master's degree in Education.
-She taught in middle school where she helped develop a state-standards-based curriculum with a focus on student engagement, rigor, and learning differentiation.
-She also has experience leading an honors English program.

 **Megan Farnsworth Rabil**

 Megan lives in Baar (ZG) with her husband and 5 children.
 She has a M.Ed.
 Language and Literacy, Harvard, a M.Ed. in Elementary Education from UCLA, and a BA in Classical Studies.
-She taught primary school and was a Curriculum Coordinator in California.
+She taught primary school and was a Curriculum Coordinator in Burbank, California.
 She has also been an Education Officer for the Massachusetts Department of Education, and an Education Policy Analyst in Washington DC.